moksamedia/andrews-notes/LAMP-Setup.md

 Can either make apache2 run with my local user by editing `/etc/apache2/envvars` or can keep apache running with `www-data` and change permissions of web files and folders.
 Don't have to change ports if you let apache run as `www-data`.

+*Probably better to run apache2 as local user*

 ```bash
 chown www-data:www-data  -R * # Let Apache be owner
 find . -type d -exec chmod 755 {} \;  # Change directory permissions rwxr-xr-x